What is Agile Marketing: Everything You Need to Know

 - Data-driven marketing: All modern marketing teams need data to guide their efforts, but Agile teams are really and truly driven by their data — otherwise how would they know if their experiments were successful?
 They make sure all of their work can be measured, and they rely on empirical evidence to make decisions.

 An Agile team looks, works, and acts differently.
-If your team is clearly different following your adoption of Agile marketing, you may not have gone far enough down the Agile path.
+If your team isn’t clearly different following your adoption of Agile marketing, you may not have gone far enough down the Agile path.